There are two options for participation:

 The Orange County Comptroller participates in the Florida Retirement System (FRS) which provides retirement benefits for employees.
 The Office pays a contribution for its employees in order to provide retirement income in addition to social security benefits.
 An FRS handbook providing plan descriptions, information on creditable and continuous service, designation of beneficiary, normal retirement requirements, vesting, retirement options, early retirement, disability and death benefits are available for your review.

-Additional information on FRS can be found on the Florida Retirement website or see your Human Resources Representative.
+Additional information on FRS can be found on the Florida Retirement website.
 You can also speak to your Human Resources Representative about deferred compensation programs.

 For additional detail about class or service eligibility please contact the Florida Retirement System at www.myfrs.com.